Scorptech/milestoneone/README.md

 You can check out my milestone at -   https://github.com/Scorptech/MilestoneOne

 The idea for this mock up website came about when speaking a builder that has been doing work for my family over the last few years.
-The builders name is “Willie” and he is highly recommended by everyone as his workmanship and project management skills have always been spot on, hence why he is always in demand.
+The builders name is “Willie” and he is highly recommended by everyone as his workmanship and project management skills have always been spot on, hence why he is always in demand to a level that he would only need a website for internet presence, not for work.

-After having Willie complete some work for a family member I found out that this is something that he would like to do but just does not have the time to allocate to it.
-So for my first milestone project, I wanted to design a mock up site for Willie so the next time I see him, I can show him.
+After having Willie complete some work for a family member I found out that having a website for internet presence is something that he would like to do but he just does not have the time to allocate to it.
+So for my first milestone project, I wanted to design a mock up website for Willie so the next time I see him, I can show him.

 His business is unique as he offers a “turnkey” solution.
-So instead of customers hiring a builder, plumber, electrician etc, Willie can come in and project managed the development as he has his own team of people covering all the areas required for construction.
+So instead of customers hiring a builder, plumber, electrician etc, Willie can come in and project manage the development as he has his own team of people covering all the areas required for construction.
 This takes a huge amount of stress off the customer.

 Normally companies would have a photo gallery of previous work but we all know that some of these companies download library images for their website, hence why there is no photo gallery of previous work on the website.
-Willie prefers customers to visit customers and see the work for themselves.
-In most cases, this is how he gets new business, people seeing his work and then they contact him.
+Willie prefers customers to personally visit previous work that he completed.
+In most cases, this is how he targets new business - people see his work and then they contact him.

 So the website is purely for customers who just want to get a ball park figure regarding costs.
-Then they can decide if they want to move forward after Willie has given them the quote.
-In most cases, this is what people want to know i.e. this is what I want, how much will it cost me?
+They can then decide if they want to move forward after Willie has given them an estimate.
+In most cases, this is what people want to know i.e. What is the cost and how long will it take?

 The business goals of this website are:

 -   To give people the option to request a quote without phoning Willie and taking up his time
 -   The give customers an uncluttered, easy to use and graphically pleasing website experience
--   To allow customer to request for quotes 24/7 and to also request information regarding previous work
+-   To allow customer to request quotes 24/7 and to also request information regarding previous work

 The customer goals of this website are: